• Share this on:

 Prices per channel

-The market for mangoes can be unstable with fluctuating availability and prices.
-European prices (selling prices by importers) for sea-freighted mangoes generally range between €3 and €8 (see Table 3), or more or less expensive than that in exceptional markets.
-Availability has a relatively big influence on mango prices.
-The biggest impact on mango prices are temporary shortfalls and oversupply from various supply countries being in the market at the same time.
+The mango market can be unreliable due to fluctuations in availability and prices.
+European prices (importers’ sales prices) for mangoes transported by sea are typically between 3 and 8 EUR (see Table 3).
+Availability has a relatively large influence on mango prices.
+The biggest influences on mango prices are temporary shortages and oversupply from countries that supply the market.

-In retail, mangoes usually sell for between €1.50 and €2.
-Fresh cut mango is available in European supermarkets for approximately €2 euros up to 200g or €10–€12 euros per kilo.
-Airfreighted whole mango sells for a little under €5 per piece.
+In retail, mangoes usually sell for between 1.50 and 2 EUR.
+Fresh cut mango is available in European supermarkets for approximately 2 EUR up to 200g or 10–12 EUR per kilogram.
+Airfreighted whole mango sells for a little under 5 EUR per piece.

 Figure 7: Indicative price breakdown for sea and airfreighted mangoes, in euros per 4 kg box